christianklausML/olist_data_analysis/01-Project-Setup/01-Context-and-Setup/README.md

 ### 1 - Project Structure
 Go to your local `04-Decision-Science` folder.
-This will be your project structure for the week.
+This will be your project structure.

 ```bash
 .